WWE News: Two Team Captains Announced For ‘Survivor Series,’ Updated Match Card Revealed

 — WWE (@WWE) November 8, 2019

-On the tag team front, The Viking Raiders will test their might against The Undisputed Era and The New Day.
+On the tag team front, the Viking Raiders will test their might against The Undisputed Era and The New Day.
 The match was originally scheduled to include The Revival, but plans have changed now that Scott Dawson and Dash Wilder are no longer the SmackDown Tag Team Champions.

 As The Inquisitr reported, AJ Styles is expected to compete against Roderick Strong and Shinsuke Nakamura.
-The match hasn’t been confirmed yet, but given that all three superstars currently hold the midcard championships on their respective brands, it’s safe to assume that the match will happen.
+The match hasn’t been confirmed yet, but given that all three superstars currently hold the mid-card championships on their respective brands, it’s safe to assume that the match will happen.

 NXT has still to unveil its teams for the traditional Survivor Series matches.
-However, Matt Riddle, Keith Lee, Tommaso Ciampa and Bianca Belair have featured prominently in the current invasion storyline, so it’s likely that they’ll all feature in some capacity.
+However, Matt Riddle, Keith Lee, Tommaso Ciampa, and Bianca Belair have featured prominently in the current invasion storyline, so it’s likely that they’ll all participate in some capacity.

 There are still a few shows left for WWE to introduce more matches and surprises, but at the time of this writing, the pay-per-view is boasting a stacked card.